 What Makes It Stand Out: Holds flakes or seaweed sheets above substrate, letting fish graze naturally while keeping hands (and excess nutrients) out of the tank.

-Strengths and Weaknesses: Pros – tool-free install, encourages natural browsing, pack weighs less than eight grams.
-Cons – fits only recent Mag-Float versions with a molded slot; may spin if scrubber is rotated.
+- Fits only recent Mag-Float versions with a molded slot; may spin if scrubber is rotated

 9. Mag-Float-350 Large Glass Aquarium Cleaner, Feeding Clip & Sea Veggies Bundle (3 items)